VertexF/ObsidianNotes/Vaulty/6 - Main Notes/What are validation layers.md

 Tags: [[vulkan]] [[vulkan validation]]
 # What are validation layers

 Vulkan is designed to have very little driver overhead.
-Meaning that is is next to no error checking when using vulkan without layers.
+Meaning that there is next to no error checking when using vulkan without layers.

 The validation layer sits between vulkan function calls and driver and does error checking over these main categories:

 - Checking values for arguments and tracing, profiling and replying functions calls.
 - Keeping track of the creation of that thread and what it's up to for thread safety.
-- It check the creation and deletion order of objects is create, avoid memory leaks.
+- It check the creation and deletion order of objects it creates, avoiding memory leaks.
 - Logging all the errors and none errors to standard out or error out streams.

 Laying validation like this is handy because they can be completely removed when you release your software, and validation **SHOULD** always be turned off in release.